Child protection and the Childrens Court

-Child Safety is part of a government department called the Department of Children, Youth Justice and Multicultural Affairs.
+Child Safety is part of a government department called the Department of Child Safety, Seniors and Disability Services.
 You may have heard it called another name like ‘DOCS’, ‘the department’ or ‘Child Safety’.

 If Child Safety is involved in your life, you might still live at home, or with another family member, or in care.

 The Office of the Child and Family Official Solicitor is part of Child Safety.
 You may have heard it called “OCFOS”.
 OCFOS are lawyers who provide legal advice to Child Safety staff and help them to work out what they can legally do to keep you safe.
 An OCFOS legal officer will go to court for Child Safety if they want the court to make an assessment order or a temporary custody order.